necibeahat/Multi-Modal-Reasoning/README.md

 Vector for the input data.
 The input data can be text, image, and video data.
 For example, possible use cases could be video content moderation or image classification.

+In this notebook I am using Google's Geimini 1.5 Pro LLM.
+### Why Gemini?
+These LLMs are multimodal, which means that the models can process information from multiple modalities, including text, images, audio, and video.
+Reasoning is one of the tasks Gemini performs well in.
+Gemini is among the top 5 models by [LMSYS ranking](https://lmsys.org/blog/2023-05-25-leaderboard/)

 ## Limitations:

 * **Data dependency:** Needs high-quality paired text and visuals.